View of the canyonlands, looking northeast toward the Six Shooter Peaks

 It's just what it sounds like, a house inside a sandstone cliff.

-, who set up a diner at the base of the rock in the 1920s.
+up a diner at the base of the rock in the 1920s.

 He blasted rooms into the sandstone cliff behind the diner for the kitchen and storage.